-- any study intended to result in publication or public presentation - class projects requiring the collection of human data outside of the class setting - graduate student projects requiring the collection of human data outside of the class setting
+- Any study intended to result in publication or public presentation. - Class projects requiring the collection of human data outside of the class setting. - Graduate student projects requiring the collection of human data outside of the class setting.

-Examples of activities that are not research would include any evaluation of an employee, course, program or service where such evaluation is not designed to lead to generalizable knowledge.
-Taste tests involving the use of FDA pre-approved consumables for the purpose of improving food service.
-If an activity does not involve research, it does not require approval or review by the IRB.
+Examples of activities that are not research would include

+- Any evaluation of an employee, course, program or service where such evaluation is not designed to lead to generalizable knowledge. - Taste tests involving the use of FDA pre-approved consumables for the purpose of improving food service. - Scholarly and journalistic activities (e.g. oral history, journalism, biography, literary criticism, legal research, and historical scholarship). - If an activity does not involve research, it does not require approval or review by the IRB.